yeungchenwa/OCR-SAM/readme.md

 ### **Erasing**🤓

 In this application demo, we use the [latent-diffusion-inpainting](https://github.com/CompVis/latent-diffusion#inpainting) to erase, or the [Stable-Diffusion-inpainting](https://huggingface.co/docs/diffusers/api/pipelines/stable_diffusion/inpaint) with text prompt to erase, which you can choose one of both by the parameter `--diffusion_model`.
-Also, you can choose whether to use the SAM ouput mask to erase by the parameter `--use_sam`.
+Also, you can choose whether to use the SAM output mask to erase by the parameter `--use_sam`.
 More implementation **details** are listed [here](docs/erase_details.md)

 Run the following script:
 ```bash